ATLUSio/socMedia/README.md

 # socMedia

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Social Media Tools Using Rub
+Social Media Tools Using Ruby

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
 Each search tool requires a little bit of authentication information to use.